Crockpot Vegetable Beef Soup

 - Sharp Chef’s Knife.
 Great for chopping vegetables for this soup!
 One of the most important tools to have in your kitchen.

-For a hearty warm-up, serving of vegetables (that does not feel overtly like eating vegetables), and crowd-pleasing, crowd-feeding dinner, this Crockpot Vegetable Beef Soup has arrived.
+For a hearty warm-up, serving of vegetables (that does not feel overtly like eating vegetables), and picky eater approved dinner, this crockpot vegetable beef soup has arrived.

 Crockpot Beef Vegetable Soup